cmusatyalab/wcacourse/README.md

 # Download the dataset
 $ tpod-download --project <PROJECTNO> --url https://cvat.cmusatyalab.org --username <CVATUSERNAME> --password <CVATPASSWORD> --project <YOURPOJECTNO>
 ```
-Find the directory called `datumaro_project_<YOURPOJECTNO>`.
-This is your dataset name.
-Now, remove frames with no annotations.
+Find the directory called `datumaro_project_<YOURPROJECTNO>`.
+This is your `DATASETNAME`.
+Now, remove frames with no annotations:
 ```sh
 $ tpod-filter <DATASETNAME>
 ```
 You should see a new dataset directory called `filtered`.
-Remove frames with duplicate information.
+Remove frames with duplicate information:
 ```sh
 $ tpod-unique filtered
 ```